ProFormA/taskxml/whitepaper.md

 The document root element “task” holds the XML-namespace URI for the current version number of the XML Task Format.
-The only currently valid value is “urn:proforma:task:v1.0.0”.
+The only currently valid value is “urn:proforma:task:v1.0.1”.

+###Task attributes

+The task is identified by attribute "uuid", an automatic generated UUID in Version 4 (see RFC 4122).
+There is no need for monitoring the uniqueness, the chance of generating two UUIDs having the same value is about 6 x 10^-11.

+The optional attribute "parent-uuid" is used whenever a task is changed.
+It is an pointer to the original task-uuid.
+This is usefull to generate a version tree in a later progress.

 The task itself must have an attribute “lang” which specifies the natural language used.
 The description, title etc should be written in this language.
 The content of the “lang” attribute must comply with the IETF BCP 47, RFC 4647 and ISO 639-1:2002 standards.